.jpg)

 Andreas Verhülsdonk - PhD Student

 ''Moin, I am Andreas, a PhD student interested in the cellular influence of targeted knock-downs in E. coli and S. aureus.
-I work with libraries I design and curate posssing activateable CRISPRi mechanisms, which I subsequently analyse for their metabolic changes in mass spectrometry.
+I work with libraries I design and curate posessing activateable CRISPRi mechanisms, which I subsequently analyse for their metabolic changes in mass spectrometry.
 Recently, I additionally started working on induceable cell lysis by CRISPRi activation.
-Before I started my PhD 2022 in the LinkLab i studied "Applied Biology" near Bonn and "Cellular and Molecular Biology" in Marburg.''
+Before I started my PhD 2022 in the LinkLab I studied "Applied Biology" near Bonn and "Cellular and Molecular Biology" in Marburg.''

 Sevvalli Thavapalan - PhD Student